waste-of-kindergarten/xpython37-v0.1/python/Doc/library/multiprocessing.rst

    .. method:: map_async(func, iterable[, chunksize[, callback[, error_callback]]])

-      A variant of the :meth:`.map` method which returns a result object.
+      A variant of the :meth:`.map` method which returns a :class:`~multiprocessing.pool.AsyncResult` object.

       If *callback* is specified then it should be a callable which accepts a single argument.
 When the result becomes ready *callback* is applied to